EgonSpengler/nspjson/README.md

 ***

 Your files will need to be browseable on an HTTP server (a very quick Apache setup can accomplish this, numerous guides are available for any platform).

-Supports basic user/pass authentication, though I gave up on getting special characters in passwords to work.  (pull requests welcome)
+Supports basic HTTP user/pass authentication, though I gave up on getting special characters in passwords to work.  (pull requests welcome)

+Simply fill `config.ini.template` with your own settings and save it as `config.ini`

 ![Switch Screenshot](https://i.imgur.com/WHiysyB.jpg)